paladin-t/b8/docs/manual.md

 ### Variable and data types

 BASIC8 is a dynamic programming language, therefore variables don't have types, but values do.
-The built-in types are nil, numbers, string, type, array, collections, iterators, class, routine, lambda, coroutine; besides, BASIC8 offers some data structures as libraries, which will be explained later.
+The built-in types are nil, numbers, string, type, array, collections, iterators, class, routine, lambda, coroutine; besides, BASIC8 offers some data structures as libraries which will be explained later.

 Nil is a special type, the only valid value is `NIL`, a.k.a. `NULL`, `NONE` or `NOTHING`.